 If you get some dirt on your patent leather shoes, just use a piece of scotch tape to pull it off, according to Elle.
 If the stain is new, the dirt should be lifted off in a pinch.

 4. Use Rubbing Alcohol

 If you end up with some ink or makeup on your blouse, try using some rubbing alcohol to get it out, according to Racked.
-Place a sheet of paper towel behind the stain and use a alcohol soaked cotton ball to dab out the stain.
+Place a sheet of paper towel behind the stain and use an alcohol soaked cotton ball to dab out the stain.
 Repeat the process inside the garment if need be.
-Let it dry and bask in you're newly cleaned blouse.
+Let it dry and enjoy your newly cleaned blouse.

 5. Use Lemon On Sweat Stains

 If you're prone to getting sweat stains on your shirts, try using lemon juice to get them out, according to Elle.
 Sprinkle some salt over the stain and then squeeze the juice of a lemon over it, rubbing until it comes out.
 You can try spraying lemon juice on clothes that usually get sweat stains (like workout gear) as a preventative measure too!

 If you tend to get makeup all over your shirt collars, you can use shaving cream to get it out.
 Just put some foaming shaving cream over the stain and it should come right out, according to BuzzFeed.

 If you're particularly clumsy one morning and spill your coffee on your shirt, no worries!
 Just sprinkle some salt on the stain and pour over some club soda, according to Elle.
 Leave overnight to make sure the stain is completely lifted.

 If you accidentally get your bright red lipstick all over your shirt collar, don't fret.
 Just take your hairspray and saturate the area, according to Elle.
 Wait around for ten minutes then blot the stain away with a damp cloth.
 Wardrobe malfunction at the office averted!

 9. Use White Wine To Remove Red Wine